yashna0107/Data-Visualization-Mini-Project/README.md

 On the home page, you will be able to Line Chart, Bar Chart and Map Visualization.
 Click on the icons and you will be navigated to the respective charts.

-#Files in the Project:
+#Folders in the Project:
  -assets
-  -css
-  -fonts
-  -js
-  -sass
  -data
  -images
  -bar.html
  -canada.json
- - chart.html
+ -chart.html
  -data2.csv
  -elements.html
  -generic.html